lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

 .. note::

    Don't confuse CircuitHub and CircuitCo.
-CircuitCo is the official contract manufacturer of BeagleBoard.org and not the same company as CircuitHub, the online contract manufacturing service.
-CircuitCo would be an excellent choice for you to consider to perform your contract manufacturing, but it doesn't offer an online quote service at this point, so it isn't as easy to include details on how to engage with it in this book.
+CircuitCo is closed.